Skip to main content

 • Smartphone

-The good news is that there are several excellent tools, both free and paid, that can help to make the transition to Apple Music as painless as possible, allowing you to transfer your important playlists and more.
-We’ll go over our favorite free method, along with some paid services that offer extra features.
+There are several excellent tools available, both free and paid, that can make the transition to Apple Music as painless as possible.
+These tools can help you transfer your important playlists and more.
+We will discuss our favorite free method, as well as some paid services that offer extra features.

 Spotify's playlist section on desktop.